Runnp/week-02-reddit-mood-nlp-mini-project/README.md

-Read Me
 Literature across nations and history span on pretty much same ideas, descriptions, and feelings.
 To compare great literature minds with their masterpieces written inspired by life, I decided to experiment with their language patterns.
+I seek to make a tool that would allow to see contrast.